 When people say they aren’t for universal healthcare, I wonder if they think emergency rooms should turn away homeless women who are suffering major blood loss – the result of some horrible STD or worse, an abortion she attempted to perform on herself.

-What I’ve discovered is that too many people have registered with a political party based on some perceived religious or familial heritage.
-Their political party of choice was determined through inheritance or perceived religious attribute or the need to be accepted by people in a set group.
+So many people register with a political party based on some perceived religious or familial heritage.
+Their political party of choice is determined not through fixed ideologies, but through inheritance, perceived religious attribute or the need to be accepted by people in a set group.
 Alas, people have signed up for clubs and they don’t even know the bylaws.
 Just try asking someone today why they’re Republican or Democrat.
 Most people can’t give you three solid reasons why.

 So, the challenge in knowing where you stand on the issue of universal healthcare is not eased by the likes of Glen Beck or Rachel Maddow.
 The challenge is eased by knowing yourself and what you believe.
 Then and only then will you be able to define your ideological principles.
 If you are a Christian, then the teachings of Jesus will frame your ideologies.

 More than a decade ago, I heard a prayer and I think it’s one of the most important and effective prayers anyone can ever pray: Lord, replace my heart of stone with a heart of flesh.
-Only then are we compelled to help find the right solutions for society’s most vulnerable people, many of whom are infinitely responsible for the horrible problems that plague them now.
+Only then will we find the right solutions for society’s most vulnerable people, many of whom are infinitely responsible for the horrible problems that plague them now.

 God, give me a heart of flesh.
 Without You, it’s just not possible to have one.